mikesol/wall/docs/src/example.md

 Sorry, no random string today.
 ```

-In the function above, `xJsonString` is a rule provided in the 'json library.
+In the function above, `xJsonString` is a rule provided in the `http` library, which is imported into `http-client`.
 Let's look at its definition:

 ```
-// json.wall
+// http.wall
 xJsonString = rules [http:200? [http:json-response? parseJson] string?]
 ```